vespa-engine/cloud/migrating-from-elastic-search-to-vespa.md

       ├── documents.json
       ├── hosts.xml
       ├── services.xml
-      └── /searchdefinitions
+      └── /schemas
             ├── sd1.sd
             └── ...
 ```
-Which contains the converted documents, their search definitions, a hosts.xml and a services.xml -
+Which contains the converted documents, their schemas, a hosts.xml and a services.xml -
 a whole application package.